SvenSerneels/direpack/docs/_build/html/_sources/sudire.rst.txt

 References
 ==========
-1. Sufficient Dimension Reduction via Distance Covariance, Wenhui Sheng and Xiangrong Yin in: Journal of Computational and Graphical Statistics (2016),  25, issue 1, pages 91-104.
+1. Wenhui Sheng and Xiangrong Yin Sufficient Dimension Reduction via Distance Covariance, in: Journal of Computational and Graphical Statistics (2016),  25, issue 1, pages 91-104.
-2. A martingale-difference-divergence-based estimation of central mean subspace, Yu Zhang, Jicai Liu, Yuesong Wu and Xiangzhong Fang, in: Statistics and Its Interface (2019),  12, number 3, pages 489-501.
+2. Yu Zhang, Jicai Liu, Yuesong Wu and Xiangzhong Fang, A martingale-difference-divergence-based estimation of central mean subspace,  in: Statistics and Its Interface (2019),  12, number 3, pages 489-501.
-3. Sliced Inverse Regression for Dimension Reduction, Li K-C,  Journal of the American Statistical Association (1991), 86, 316-327.
+3. Li K-C,  Sliced Inverse Regression for Dimension Reduction,  Journal of the American Statistical Association (1991), 86, 316-327.
-4. Sliced Inverse Regression for Dimension Reduction: Comment,  R.D.
-Cook, and Sanford Weisberg, Journal of the American Statistical Association (1991), 86, 328-332.
+4. R.D.
+Cook, and Sanford Weisberg, Sliced Inverse Regression for Dimension Reduction: Comment,   Journal of the American Statistical Association (1991), 86, 328-332.
-5. On directional regression for dimension reduction,  B. Li and S.Wang, Journal of the American Statistical Association (2007), 102:997–1008.
+5. B. Li and S.Wang, On directional regression for dimension reduction,  Journal of the American Statistical Association (2007), 102:997–1008.
-6. On principal hessian directions for data visualization and dimension reduction:Another application of stein’s lemma, K.-C. Li. , Journal of the American Statistical Association(1992)., 87,1025–1039.
+6. K.-C. Li., On principal hessian directions for data visualization and dimension reduction:Another application of stein’s lemma, Journal of the American Statistical Association(1992)., 87,1025–1039.
-7. Dimension Reduction for Conditional Mean in Regression, R. D. Cook and B. Li.,  The Annals of Statistics(2002)30(2):455–474.
+7. R. D. Cook and B. Li., Dimension Reduction for Conditional Mean in Regression,  The Annals of Statistics(2002)30(2):455–474.
-8. Robust Sufficient Dimension Reduction Via Ball Covariance Jia Zhang and Xin Chen, Computational Statistics and Data Analysis 140 (2019) 144–154
+8. Jia Zhang and Xin Chen, Robust Sufficient Dimension Reduction Via Ball Covariance  Computational Statistics and Data Analysis 140 (2019) 144–154
-9. Sufficient  Dimension  Reduction:  Methods  and  Applications  with  R, Li B (2018).
-Chapman& Hall /CRC, Monographs on Statistics and Applied Probability, New York
+9. Li B, Sufficient  Dimension  Reduction:  Methods  and  Applications  with  R. (2018)  Chapman& Hall /CRC, Monographs on Statistics and Applied Probability, New York